MartinKuhne/uw-homework/README.md

 This is a difficult question to answer since we are making heavy use of a database.
 As far as the API is concerned, operations concerning a single record are simply O(1) and operations concerning multiple records are simply O(N).
 Assuming database index is present and uses a tree, record retrieval would be considered O(log n).
 With no index present, it will scan the entire column O(n).
 More complex searches and ordering can cause multiple table scans or temporany tables to be created.

+# Development

+## Prerequisites

+Docker is recommended (required to build the container).
+You will also need the EF tooling:

+`dotnet tool install --global dotnet-ef`